MihailKovachev/Razon/vault/Mathematics/Analysis/Complex Analysis/Complex Functions/index.md

 ## $z$-$w$ Planes

-The simplest way to visualize a complex function is to use two instances of the [complex plane](../../../Algebra/Fields/Complex%20Numbers/The%20Complex%20Plane.md).
+The simplest way to visualize a complex function is to use two instances of the [index](../../../Algebra/Fields/The%20Complex%20Numbers/index.md#the%20complex%20plane).
 On one plane, illustrate the [domain](../../Functions/index.md) of $f$.
 This plane is usually called the $z$-plane.
 On the other plane, illustrate $f$'s [image](../../Functions/index.md).
 This plane is usually called the $w$-plane.

 ![](res/z-w%20Planes.svg)